 Keeping your toddler in their crib can provide some much needed consistency and familiarity during a time of change.

-If you’re on the fence about making the change and wondering if your toddler is ready, read through these surefire signs your toddler is not ready for a bed.
-Then, hang onto your crib as long as possible.
+If you’re on the fence about making the change and wondering if your toddler is ready to move to a bed, read through these surefire signs your toddler is not ready for a bed.

 Almost always, moving to a bed will only exacerbate existing sleep problems.
 Rarely will moving to a bed solve them.

-It is better to work on your child’s sleep first, and then transition to a bed after sleep has improved.
+It’s better to work on your child’s sleep first, and then transition to a bed after sleep has improved.

 Trust me!
-We experienced a major 3 year old sleep regression and 4 year old sleep regression with our daughter in her big bed.
+We experienced a major 3 year old sleep regression and 4 year old sleep regression with our daughter in her big girl bed.

 Many toddlers also experience a 2 year old sleep regression.
 You do not want to make the transition during these regressions when sleep is already tricky.

-2. Your toddler is not ready for a bed if you cannot totally toddler-proof their sleep space.
+2. You cannot toddler-proof their sleep space.

 A big kid bed means the freedom to get out of bed at will, so their room needs to be very safe.